 However, it's important to point out that the Post didn't get the image that they used from the same source that Alex is pulling from.

-Because Alex gets all of his news from websites that are completely full of shit and sensational nonsense, he naturally thinks that the entirety of the media is talking about the same things he was covering already, and that he was way ahead of them.
+Because Alex gets all of his news from websites that are completely full of shit and sensational nonsense, he naturally thinks that the entirety of media is talking about the same things he was covering already, and that he was way ahead of them.

 It's just because he's conflated these things.

-He saw the post cover, and he also heard that Janet Napolitano had announced that the FBI was going to release pictures of the suspects.
+He saw the post cover and he also heard that Janet Napolitano had announced that the FBI was going to release pictures of the suspects.

 He doesn't realize that the FBI has not yet released these images, so he's most likely assuming that the post cover is in fact the release of the suspect pictures.

-The men on the cover were Moroccan, but Alex is dumb and racist, so he assumes all brown people are basically the same, so he thinks that this picture is of the Saudi Arabians who are at the marathon, who are the new patsies, now that he's blown up the hillbilly angle.
+So he thinks that this picture is of Saudi Arabians who were at the marathon, who were the new Patsys, now that he's blown up the hillbilly angle.

-He's further conflated the Saudi student who was injured in the bombing and an unrelated Saudi student who was taken in by ICE for not registering for classes and turned them into the same person in order to suggest that the Saudi Arabian patsy is going to be taken out of the country.
+He's further conflated the Saudi student who was injured in the bombing and an unrelated Saudi student who was taken in by ICE for not registering for classes and turned them into the same person in order to suggest that the Saudi Arabian Patsy is going to be taken out of the country.

 And that's what this meeting Obama had with the Saudi foreign minister was about.